junxit/us-congress-bills-115/metadata.md

 - 2017-11-16 — Introduced in Senate
 - 2017-11-16 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2017-12-05 — Committee on Banking, Housing, and Urban Affairs.
+Ordered to be reported with amendments favorably.
+- 2017-12-18 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Crapo with amendments.
+Without written report.
+- 2017-12-18 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Crapo with amendments.
+Without written report.
+- 2017-12-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 287.